RiiConnect24/Wii-Guide/_pages/en_US/wiimodlite.md

 Wii Mod Lite is an application that allows you to manage installed titles, install WAD files, modify your Wii's region settings and IOS. <br>
 This tutorial will show you how to install WADs.

-It is recommended to use [YAWMME](yawmme) to install WAD files.
+It is recommended to use [YAWM ModMii Edition](yawmme) to install WAD files.
 It has checks in place to prevent bricks from installing WADs.
 {: .notice--warning}

 #### What you need